Open at 9am, call free on 0808 208 4012

 Only married or civil partners, plus some other close relatives, can inherit under these rules.
 Through application of these laws, if you and your partner are unmarried and not in a civil partnership, it will certainly mean that they will inherit nothing from your estate.

-In the case of separation without divorce, your estranged spouse would still inherit from your estate if you do not have a valid Will.
+In the case of separation without divorce, your estranged spouse would still inherit from your estate if you do not have a valid will.

-If you make a Will but it is not legally valid, the Law of Intestacy will also decide how your estate will be shared out.
+If you make a will but it is not legally valid, the Law of Intestacy will also decide how your estate will be shared out.
 This means that your wishes expressed in the Will might not be executed.

 Yes - significant changes in your life, or those of your loved ones, should prompt you to update your Will so that it continues to reflect your wishes.
 If you have taken out an equity release plan, we recommend having your Will updated.
 Having a Will that is out of date is often worse than not having one at all.